diclebilgisayar/Reti-TransNet/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Acknowledgements

+<h4>Research Support:</h4> This research was supported by Dicle University Scientific Research Projects Unit (DUBAP) under the project No. TEKNİK-MYO.26.003.

 <h4>APTOS 2019 & IDRiD:</h4> Publicly available datasets that enabled this research.

 <h4>Open-source Libraries:</h4> PyTorch, NumPy, Scikit-learn, Matplotlib, and other tools supporting model development and evaluation.